 While we prefer to think of the defense as a discussion, we retain the term with the understanding that in the world of academia one is indeed called upon frequently to defend one's position.
 The defense will consist of an oral presentation by the student, followed by a question-and-answer period led by the student's advisor.
 The full Dissertation Committee, along with the readers, must be present at the defense.
-In extenuating circumstances, it may occur that a reader is not able to participate in the actual defense.
-In such a situation, the readers may present a letter with feedback, commentary, and questions that shall be addressed in the defense.
-A vote may accompany this letter.
+In extenuating circumstances, if a reader is not able to participate in the actual defense (either in-person or remotely), the Department Administrator will select a new reader.
 Typically, an oral defense will consist of a 45-minute presentation by the student followed by another 45 minutes of questions, answers, and discussion.
 The defense is open to the public.
 All department faculty and graduate students are invited to attend; the students may choose to include other guests.
 Once the formal presentation of the defense is done, guests will be asked to leave the room before the question/answer portion of the meeting begins.